cheminfo/eln-docs/docs/20_samples/20_substructure-search/README.md

 ## Advanced features

 You can fine-tune the search by specifying atomic and bond properties.
 These options can be accessed by hovering over the atom or bond of interest and pressing `q`.
-For example, you can allow certain atoms at this specific position or you can modify the ring size.
+For example, you can allow certain atoms at this specific position, or you can modify the ring size.

 ![advanced options](advanced_options.gif)